 What happens if protein is detected?

-If you test positive to protein in your urine during pregnancy, your care provider will take into account the amount of protein indicated and your health history, as well as any other symptoms you may be experiencing.
+If you test positive for protein in your urine during pregnancy, your care provider will take into account the amount of protein indicated and your health history, as well as any other symptoms you may be experiencing.

 This will help determine what the course of action should be.
-Further laboratory testing may be needed, to see if there is infection present.
+Further laboratory testing may be needed, to see if there is an infection present.

 Your care provider will check to see if you don’t have any of the following symptoms of preeclampsia, which is more likely to occur in the third trimester: